-Vegan Green Goddess Dressing is delicious on vegetables and salads as a dip or sauce.
-It’s easy to make in your blender and is oil-free, dairy-free, and gluten-free.
+Vegan Green Goddess Dressing is creamy and full of fresh herbs.
+It’s delicious on salads or as a dip.
+This dairy-free and oil-free recipe is easy to make in your blender in minutes.

 I was always intrigued by Green Goddess dressing because of its vibrant color.